jennifoofoo/ventai/README.md

-# Market Mapper

-App to discover and analyze startups using local AI agents (Ollama).
-Uses RSS feeds in different categories and OpenVC datasets as data sources.
+# 🧠 VentAI – AI-Powered Venture Intelligence

+VentAI is a local, open-source market and startup intelligence engine that uses AI agents and LLMs (via Ollama) to discover, extract, and analyze startups and emerging trends from global tech news and open data sources.

+**Discover.
+Analyze.
+Predict. — All with AI.**

 ## What does it do?